 Johnny Spaulding was a hunter, guide, scout, and a Black Hills area pioneer, who came to the area during the 1876 gold rush.
 Johnny built this two-story cabin in 1876.
-It was no ordinary cabin; the hand-hewed logs had been hauled from the hills between Crook City and Deadwood.
+It was no ordinary cabin; the hand-hewn logs had been hauled from the hills between Crook City and Deadwood.
 The cabin was originally located on the Lower Redwater River just north of Highway 34 east near Belle Fourche.
 Pioneers made the cabin a safe haven during the early days of Butte County.

 In 1960, the cabin was donated to the museum by the W.A.
 Helmer family.
 The Belle Fourche Lions Club took on the project, adding a side porch, shingled the roof, built a new chimney, and stained the logs.